Welcome to the international page of the NVO, the Association of Educationalists in the Netherlands.

 A section of the membership have their own practice as educationalists, sometimes in combination with a position as employee in one of the above sectors.

 Monitoring the quality of professional practice is one of NVO’s key aims.
 The association has its own professional code, which all members are expected to abide by.
 The code describes the minimum conditions for sound professional practice.
-This ensures that clients, referring organisations, fellow institutions, employees, contractors and insurers know what NVO members stand for.
+This ensures that clients, referring organizations, fellow institutions, employees, contractors and insurers know what NVO members stand for.
 NVO has an independent Supervisory Board and Appeals Board, which deal with complaints about the professional conduct of NVO members.
 While members who are the subject of complaints can count on NVO support, their actions are also critically assessed in relation to the professional code to which they are committed.
 The code and complaints procedures are public, and are available from the NVO website.

 Professional competence registrations